jbk2/jbk2/README.md

 I trained in software engineering at [Makers Academy](https://makers.tech/software-engineering-bootcamp) and have been coding full-time since 2023.
 This is my second career after 20 years in business and product management.

-From writing games in BASIC in the 80’s to web sites in Dreamweaver in the 90’s I’ve had a lifelong interest in computing, engineering and design.
+From writing games in BASIC in the 80’s to websites in Dreamweaver in the 90’s I’ve had a lifelong interest in computing, engineering and design.
 Seeking greater technical and intellectual challenge in my work I retrained as a full-stack developer, graduating from Makers Academy’s bootcamp in 2014.
 I continued to code alongside my business and product management roles until switching to full-time software development at the start of 2023.

 ### 🧠 I'm currently Working On